turingschool/front-end-curriculum/lessons/module-2/testing-react.md

 })
 ```

+#### Turn and Code

-Let's try to tackle the second bullet.
+Now try to tackle the second bullet with a partner.
 If we pass through an array with toDonts to the `<ToDontList />` component, we should be able to test that the correct number of `<ToDontCard />` components exist.
 Give it a shot before you check the answer!

 ![angry cat 2](http://i.imgur.com/d3BV5DM.jpg)